How to keep backyard chickensFeb 22, 2022

 There are many different types of chickens.
 Some are bred for meat and others as egg layers.
 Choose a breed that suits your needs.

-I chose Hyline Browns because I wanted good, calm layers.
-They provide us with two eggs a day.
+I like Hyline Browns because they're good, calm layers.
+They provide eggs each day.
 Other popular breeds are ISA Browns and White Leghorns, or you could choose from smaller breeds.
 Bantams are ideal as pets and for small backyards.

 You will be able to buy your birds as chicks, pullets (female chickens under one year) or adult layers.
 Buying pullets is a good option as they tend to have received vaccinations and treatments.
 Buying chicks can be problematic because their sex is hard to determine.
 You might end up with a rowdy rooster on your hands!
 Rescue hens are also available but tend not to be as proficient layers.